 However, it's not a great reflection on your credit file.
 Having a couple of credit cards with £5k limits and applying for a £10k loan means you've got a potential debt of £20k, and banks won't look on it favourably.
-Close or reduce limits on credit cards and overdrafts that you don't use.
+So close or reduce limits on credit cards and overdrafts that you don't use.

 Lots of small debts

 Say you have a £500 overdraft, a credit card with a £2k limit, and a loan for £3k.
 It might not feel like you're in dire financial straits, but it all adds up.
-Consider whether you should use your savings to pay off your small debts to boost your credit score if you’re looking to get a mortgage or a sizeable loan soon.
+So consider whether you should use your savings to pay off your small debts to boost your credit score if you're looking to get a mortgage or a sizeable loan soon.

 Incorrect information affecting your credit score

 Mistakes happen.
 Some mistakes can significantly affect your life and your potential to borrow money.
 You have the right to get any errors corrected on your credit file.
 This is usually done between you and the company that reported the inaccurate data on your credit report.

 You can fix an error made by a company; however, a mistake on your part, no matter how out of character, can't be changed.
 Here are some examples of what can and can't be fixed: